 If you have a child with a former spouse or partner, child support will be a reoccurring factor in your life until your child is no longer your dependent.
 Furthermore, child support may need to be enforced if the non-custodial parent refuses to pay or falls behind on their support or modified if your situation changes.
 There are many complexities associated with determining and maintaining child support, therefore it is important to work with an attorney who knows how to navigate these difficulties.

-Consulting with a Gwinnett County child support attorney can provide you ample aid in ensuring your child is financially assisted.
-At Atlanta Divorce Law Group our local family law lawyers understand that listening to client personal stories will help us better understand the type of customized solutions that best fit the situation.
+Consulting with a Gwinnett County child support lawyer can provide you ample aid in ensuring your child is financially assisted.
+At Atlanta Divorce Law Group our local lawyers understand that listening to your personal stories will help us better understand the type of customized solutions that best fit your situation.
 We also understand that it is important to approach each case compassionately and in a spirit of compromise.
+Call today for the representation you need.

 Atlanta Divorce Law Group